awsdocs/amazon-redshift-developer-guide/doc_source/c_join_PG.md

 You can use the OID columns in the Postgres catalog tables as joining columns\.
 For example, the join condition `pg_database.oid = stv_tbl_perm.db_id` matches the internal database object ID for each PG\_DATABASE row with the visible DB\_ID column in the STV\_TBL\_PERM table\.
 The OID columns are internal primary keys that are not visible when you select from the table\.
 The catalog views do not have OID columns\.

-Some Amazon Redshift functions must execute only on the compute nodes\.
+Some Amazon Redshift functions must run only on the compute nodes\.
 If a query references a user\-created table, the SQL runs on the compute nodes\.

 A query that references only catalog tables \(tables with a PG prefix, such as PG\_TABLE\_DEF\) or that does not reference any tables, runs exclusively on the leader node\.